NikDevPHP/Laravel4-Patterns/readme.md

 Basic template for laravel 4 applications using Gateways, Repositories, Service Providers and Validaion Service.

+Full version of this template is now avaiable : https://github.com/octabrain/Laravel4-Patterns-Full

 ### Includes the following patterns

 * Gateways